michalis0/Business-Intelligence-and-Analytics/10 - Classification2/README.md

-# Week 12 - Classification 2
+# Week 11 - Classification 2 - K-Nearest Neighbours and Decision Trees

 This week we continue to study classification diving into new techniques such as :
 - K-Nearest Neighbours